-Outreach efforts for the IFQ programs were virtual in 2020 and continued to be virtual in 2021 due to the pandemic.
-IFQ customer support held a virtual shareholder workshop to review the system updates and improvements.
-A panel of staff members from the Permits, Law Enforcement, and Fishery Finance offices were also present at the workshop to answer questions.
-IFQ customer support held 10 virtual dealer outreach meetings.
-IFQ customer support will resume in-person dealer visits once pandemic-related travel restrictions for federal employees have been lifted.
+Outreach efforts for the IFQ programs were both virtual and in-person in 2022.
+IFQ customer support held six virtual meetings with IFQ program participants to review the system's updates and improvements.
+IFQ customer support also held nineteen in-person dealer outreach meetings.
+Future dealer outreach will be held on a quarterly basis during 2023 for participants throughout the Gulf of Mexico states.
 The Catch Up on Catch Shares IFQ newsletter was re-launched in October 2021, and is being distributed quarterly.
 The newsletter provides available resources pertaining to the Catch Share online system and information to other relevant fishery management issues, including articles on topics such as community perspectives, upcoming actions, system functions, IFQ data, and links to upcoming events and websites.

-The 2021 quota for all share categories remained unchanged from 2020 quotas, with 82% of the programs' quota landed.
-By share category, between 28% and 45% of GT-IFQ with allocation accounts landed GT-IFQ species, with 36 - 44% of those accounts also holding shares.
-Average ex-vessel prices increased from 2020, with the largest increase seen in deep-water grouper (+\$0.43/lb).
+The 2022 quota for all share categories but RG remained unchanged from 2021 quotas.
+The RG quota was reduced to 2.4 million pounds (mp) and increased to 2.79 mp in August.
+In total, 72% of the programs' quota was landed.
+By share category, between 29% and 44% of GT-IFQ with allocation accounts landed GT-IFQ species, with 32 - 41% of those accounts also holding shares.
+Average exvessel prices increased from 2021, with the largest increase seen in shallow-water grouper (+\$0.84/lb).
 All ex-vessel prices remained considerably greater than pre-IFQ average prices.